International Collaborative Grants

 Topics should have a prominent global, international, or transnational dimension.

 Proposals will be considered by a faculty committee in March and October of each year.
-The spring 2019 round is now closed.
+Applications for the spring 2020 cycle are due by midnight on Sunday, March 8, 2020, for proposals to be carried out by December 31, 2021.

 Applicants should submit their materials in one combined PDF file to firstname.lastname@example.org, with a subject line of “LASTNAME-International Collaborative Grant.”
 Applications must include: